TuftsCTSI/OHDSI-WorkPackage/README.md

 # OHDSI-WorkPackage
-Tracking various packages within the OHDSI community.
+Provide a clearinghouse for connecting work needs with qualified and interested contributors in the OHDSI community.